sitamgithub-MSIT/MalDetect/README.md

 # MalDetect: A Deep Learning application for Malaria Detection

-This repository contains the application which focuses on developing a deep-learning model to predict malaria from blood cell images.
+This repository contains the application that focuses on developing a deep-learning model to predict malaria from blood cell images.
 The model is trained on a dataset of blood cell images infected with malaria and uninfected cells.
 The model is then wrapped in a Flask web application.
 The project is containerized using Docker and the Docker image is deployed on the Cloud Run service.
 The web application allows users to upload an image of a cell and get a prediction of whether the cell is infected with malaria or not.

 ## Dataset